quantori/GherkinSyncTool/README.md

 Quantori GherkinSyncTool is an open-source console application that synchronizes tests scenarios in [Gherkin syntax](https://cucumber.io/docs/gherkin/) (also known as feature files) with a test management system.

+The GherkinSyncTool helps in building the development process using the BDD or “Specification by examples”.
+Both of them implement the basic principles of Agile and focus on team collaboration to improve communication between analysts, developers, testers, and the customer.

 ![Diagram](Docs/Diagram.png)

 ## How it works

 The GherkinSyncTool scans the files in the specified folder for the * .feature files.
 It sends API calls to a test management system to create or update test cases.
 Received test ID will be populated into the feature files as tags for the following synchronization.
 The test case id tag looks like this: `@tc:1234`.
 Important: the test case id tag should not be deleted from the file!

 ## Supported test management systems